Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 ), complementary base pairing (A–T via two hydrogen bonds, G–C via three).
 Emphasise phosphodiester backbone directionality for referencing replication enzymes.
 [2]

-Chromatin packaging: Progress from nucleosome (histone octamer + ≈147bp DNA) to 30 nm fibre, loops, and metaphase chromosome.
-Discuss histone tail acetylation (loosens chromatin, enabling transcription) vs methylation (context-dependent) as part of chromatin-level regulation.
+Chromatin packaging: Progress from nucleosome (“beads on a string”) to higher-order packing such as a 30 nm chromatin fibre, loops, and metaphase chromosome.
+[2] Discuss histone tail acetylation (often relaxes chromatin and promotes transcription) and methylation (context-dependent) as part of chromatin-level regulation.
+[2]

 Genome organisation: Contrast exons, introns, centromeres, telomeres, and regulatory sequences (promoters, enhancers, silencers).
-Explain why prokaryotes lack introns and typically have operons.
+Note that prokaryotic genes typically lack introns and are often arranged in operons.
+[2]

 Practice sketch